murphyqm/python-project-template/README.md

 You can set the name of your new repository to your Python project name.
 See [our webapp](https://package-your-python.streamlit.app/) for details on choosing a package and project name.

-The contents of this ReadMe are replicated at the link above, so you can delete this and replace it with your own content.
+The contents of this ReadMe are replicated on the [wiki here](https://github.com/murphyqm/python-project-template/wiki/Copy-of-the-ReadMe-file), so you can delete this and replace it with your own content.

 GitHub action workflows are provided in the folder `Example workflows`; these will need to be moved to a `.github/workflows` directory to be used, and will need to be updated to match your Python package name.